zuhayrl/Guide2_CSC2004Z/README.md

 # A Guide to Passing CSC2004Z

+This is a work in progress lmao, so please bear with me, and if you find any mistakes please let me know by email: zuhayr.loonat@gmail.com

-For this guide, I will be splitting it into sections.
-These are:
+**For this guide, I will be splitting it into sections.
+These are:**

 * [Setting up a Java File](#Setting-up-a-Java-File)
 * [Receiving Input](#Receiving-Input)